goatandsheep/accessible-events/index.md

 - [ ] Caption typists
 - [ ] Bookable seating at the front of the room (even requiring glasses is a disability)
 - [ ] Allow remote attendance
+- [ ] Speech at beginning pointing out facilities like garbage disposal, water, washrooms for those unfamiliar with the territory

 # Washrooms
 - [ ] High toilets